chrisg2/snaptest-dotnet/docs/WorkflowOverview.Xunit.md

     Commit the test source file and associated snapshot file to your version control repository.

-    It is also good practice to configure your version control tool to ignore `*.txt.actual` files in the `_snapshots` subdirectory (these files will be created when a snapshot match fails).
+    It is also good practice to configure your version control tool to ignore `*.Actual.txt` files in the `_snapshots` subdirectory (these files will be created when a snapshot match fails).

     ```shell
-    echo '*.txt.actual' >>_snapshots/.gitignore
+    echo '*.Actual.txt' >>_snapshots/.gitignore
     git commit SantaTests.cs _snapshots/SantaTests.Santa_lives_at_the_NorthPole.txt _snapshots/.gitignore
     ```